eventflow/EventFlow/BREAKING_CHANGES.md

 * **No .NET Framework support**
   * **Reason:** With the announcement of .NET 5, Microsoft stated that .NET Framework is basically legacy, or will be in the very near future.
-    This, and the fact that maintaining boot .NET (Core) and .NET Framework will clutter the codebase significantly, going forward EventFlow will no longer support .NET Framework.
+    This, and the fact that maintaining both .NET (Core) and .NET Framework will clutter the codebase significantly, going forward EventFlow will no longer support .NET Framework.